...

 Is Nairobi safe?

 For tourists, Nairobi is relatively safe.
-But it is natural to be concerned about safety in the Kenyan capital.
+But it is normal to be concerned about safety in the Kenyan capital.
 Nairobi is known as Nairobbery for a reason, a reference to the amount of pickpockets in Kenya’s capital.
-Therefore, it is certainly vital to watch your belongings carefully.
+Therefore, it is certainly useful to watch your belongings carefully.

 1. Stroll through Africa’s largest slum with a guide: Kibera Slum tour in Nairobi